-The nominations for the 2018 NSW Premier's Prizes for Science & Engineering are now open.
+The nominations for the 2018 NSW Premier's Prizes for Science & Engineering are now closed.

 The Prizes seek to recognise excellence in science and engineering, and reward leading researchers for cutting-edge work that has generated economic, environmental, health, social or technological benefits for New South Wales.